 Teaching current research

-Today, the first lecture of the new course "Gender, Migration, and Time" was held at the Centre for Women's and Gender Research.
-Throughout the course, students will get direct insight into the current research from the WAIT-project.
+The new course "Gender, Migration, and Time" at the Centre for Women's and Gender Research will give students direct insight into the current research from the WAIT project.

-The course "gender, migration and time" is closely linked with the newly launched project WAIT - waiting for an uncertain future: temporalities of irregular migration at SKOK headed by Christine M. Jacobsen, director of the Centre for Women and Gender research (SKOK).
+The course had it's first lecture today and is closely linked to the newly launched SKOK project WAIT - waiting for an uncertain future: temporalities of irregular migration, headed by Christine M. Jacobsen, Head of Centre at SKOK.

 To create a more creative and dynamic learning environment, the course lecturers has structured the lectures and content of the course in a way that make all students actively included in research group discussions and research related texts connected to the WAIT-project.